-Players report to McBean Stadium on Wednesday, May 20th.
+Players report to McBean Stadium on Wednesday, May 25th.
 (Some may arrive later if they are involved in post-season play with their schools).
-2020 FANFEST will take place on Thursday May 21st.
+2021 FANFEST will NOT take place due to COVID Restrictions.
 Host family/player assignments are finalized one week before report day, if at all possible.

 Potters players are required to be good citizens of the community and obey all state and local laws.
 The legal age for consumption of alcoholic beverages is 21 in California.
 In addition, under no circumstances is a player of legal age to provide alcohol to an underage teammates/persons or purchase or consume alcohol while in uniform or at any playing site.

 Host families are generally assigned one player to a residence, unless they have requested otherwise.
 It is the player’s responsibility to follow the host family household rules as well as all state and local laws.
 Players are asked to treat host families with respect and conduct themselves as family members, not an “honored guest”.
 (Improper conduct toward a host family, teammates host families, or other people in the community will result in disciplinary action.)
 In return, host families should be sure that their players feel like they are part of the family, and provide a “home away from home”, keeping in mind they are college students who have lived on their own.